MECH ENG 2101 - Mechatronics IM

 - draw conclusions based on the results of the experiment

-All assignments must be submitted in the digital drop box in MyUni and a hard copy placed in the labelled box located on level 2 of Engineering South Building.
-Any assignments submitted as a hard copy must be accompanied by an assessment cover sheet available from Room S116 or near the assignment area.
-Late assignments will be penalised 10% per day (weekends and holidays are included).
-Extensions for assignments will only be given in exceptional circumstances and a case for this with supporting documentation can be made in writing after a lecture or via email to the lecturer.
-Hard copy assignments will be assessed and returned in 3 weeks of the due date.
+All assignments must be submitted in the digital drop box in MyUni.
+Late submission will be penalised 10% per day (weekends and holidays are included).
+Extensions for submissions will only be given in exceptional circumstances and a case for this with supporting documentation can be made in writing after a SGDE session or via email to the lecturers.
+Online submissions will be assessed and returned in 3 weeks after the due dates.
 There will be no opportunities for re-submission of work of unacceptable standard.
-Due to the large size of the class feedback on assignments will be limited to in-class discussion resulting from questions from students.
+Due to the large size of the class feedback on submissions will be limited to short comments and online discussions.

 Grades for your performance in this course will be awarded in accordance with the following scheme: